Effective Web Presence Solutions for Small Businesses: Strategies for Successful Implementation

 Editor/Author Biographies

-Stephen Burgess has research and teaching interests that include the use of ICTs in small businesses (particularly in the tourism field), the strategic use of ICTs and B2C electronic commerce.
-He completed his PhD in the School of Information Management and Systems at Monash University.
-His thesis was in the area of small business interactions with customers via the Internet.
+Stephen Burgess is an Honorary Professor in the Institute for Sustainable Industries and Liveable Cities at Victoria University, Australia.
+His research interests include the use of ICTs in small businesses, the web presence of community-based organisations (especially local sporting clubs) and the use of user-generated content in tourism.
 He has received a number of competitive research grants in these areas.
-He has completed several studies related to Website features in small businesses and the functions of Websites over time.
-He has recently edited two books and special edition of journals in topics related to the use of ICTs in small business and been track chair at the ISOneWorld, IRMA, Conf-IRM and ACIS conferences in this area.
+He has completed several studies related to website features in small businesses and how well websites function over time, including his PhD from Monash University, Australia.
+He has authored/ edited three books and special editions of journals in topics related to the use of ICTs in small business and been track chair at the international conferences in related areas.

 Carmine Sellitto is a member of the School of Management and Information Systems at Victoria University in Melbourne, lecturing in the area of Management Information Systems, Internet technologies, and e-business.
 He gained his PhD from RMIT University where he was awarded the Business student prize for PhD innovation.
 Dr Sellitto has also published widely on topics associated with e-business, information management and technology, website analysis, tourism and IT, Internet-marketing, information quality and small business technology adoption.
 His articles have appeared in the Australasian Journal of Information Systems, Information Technology and Management, Journal of Information Technology and Tourism, International Journal of Retail & Distribution Management, Journal of Information Science and the Journal of the American Society for Information Science and Technology.